 Public (MVS) comment period: 45 calendar days

-Comment resolution and draft revision by TF/Proposer: 30 calendar days
+Comment resolution and draft revision by task force / proposer: 30 calendar days

-Timelines may be adjusted by the Chair based on model complexity, urgency, OEM/vendor availability, provided that adequate review opportunity is maintained.
-The MVS may make changes to any timeline adjustments by the Chair.
+Timelines may be adjusted by the chair based on model complexity, urgency, and OEM/vendor availability, provided adequate review opportunity is maintained.
+The MVS may make changes to any timeline adjustments by the chair.

 Comment Participation: Participation in the comment period is voluntary.
 Failure to submit comments during the designated review period will be interpreted as no comment.
-The approval process will continue unless a formal request for additional review time is submitted and approved by the Chair, which shall be subject to change by the MVS.
+The approval process will continue unless a formal request for additional review time is submitted and approved by the chair, which shall be subject to change by the MVS.

-Comment Resolution & Revision: At the close of the comment period, the TF/Proposer consolidates all feedback, documents responses in a comment–response matrix, and revises the draft specification as appropriate.
+Comment Resolution and Revision: At the close of the comment period, the task force / proposer consolidates all feedback, documents responses in a comment-response matrix, and revises the draft specification as appropriate.

-Comments are assessed by the Task Force/Proposer based on technical merit and their potential to materially impact model fidelity, validation quality, system reliability, or alignment with applicable NERC/WECC modeling and validation requirements.
+Comments are assessed by the task force / proposer based on technical merit and their potential to materially affect model fidelity, validation quality, system reliability, or alignment with applicable NERC/WECC modeling and validation requirements.

 Substantive issues are resolved through collaborative technical review with documented rationale.